rosedu/workshop-docker/README.md

 Make sure to add your user to the `docker` group so you can run the docker commands without `sudo`.

-As a summeryo install Docker, follow the instructions below, also listed in the `install-nginx.sh` script.
+As a quick way to install Docker for Debian-based systems, follow the instructions below, also listed in the `install-nginx.sh` script:

 ```console
 # Add Docker's official GPG key: